-ISAC administers two programs, the Illinois National Guard Grant Program and the Illinois Veteran Grant Program, that provides benefits to assist you with paying for college.
+ISAC administers two programs, the Illinois National Guard (ING) Grant Program and the Illinois Veteran Grant (IVG) Program, that provide benefits to assist you with paying for college.
 Applications for both programs are available in the Applications area of this site.

 State of Illinois Programs

 Students attending any of the University of Illinois campuses, who are Illinois residents whose mothers or fathers served in the U.S. Armed Forces during wartime, may be eligible for a Children of Veterans Tuition Waiver.
 For further information, contact the Office of Student Financial Aid at the University of Illinois at Urbana-Champaign.

 The Department of Veterans Affairs accepts and processes online applications for the Post-9/11 GI Bill via the Veterans ON-line APPlication (VONAPP) Web site.
 The Department of Veterans Affairs sends letters to applicants explaining their decision regarding eligibility for the program.